-Science is a body of knowledge built up through experimental testing of ideas.
-Science is also methodology, a practical way of finding reliable answers to questions we may ask about the world around us.
-Science in our school is about developing children’s ideas and ways of working that enable them to make sense of the world in which they live through investigation.
-Furthermore, at Curwen, it is about developing the interest and skills of the teacher.
+Science is a body of knowledge built up through experimental testing of ideas and a practical way of finding answers to questions we may ask about the world around us.

 Our vision in science is to encourage curiosity in children so that they ask questions that fuel explorations and investigations about the universe we live in.

-In line with the Science Programmes of Study KS1 and KS2 (see Appendix A) the school aims to ensure that all pupils:
+In line with the National Curriculum Science Programmes of Study KS1 and KS2, the school aims to ensure that all pupils:

 - are equipped with the scientific knowledge they require to understand the uses and implications of science, today and for the future